TRUE: A Reproducible Framework for LLM-Driven Relevance Judgment in Information Retrieval: Related Works

 \section{Related Works}

 Recent work has increasingly explored the use of large language models (LLMs) for automated relevance assessment in information retrieval \cite{abbasiantaeb_can_2024, faggioli_perspectives_2023, rahmani2024llmjudge}.
 Thomas et al. \cite{thomas_large_2024} demonstrate that direct prompting enables LLMs to generate effective relevance judgments, establishing a baseline for automated evaluation frameworks such as UMBRELA \cite{upadhyay_large-scale_2024}.
 Arabzadeh and Clarke \cite{arabzadeh2025benchmarking} provide a comparative analysis of LLM-based methods including binary, graded, pairwise and nugget-based assessments on the TREC DL datasets.
 They report that pairwise preference judgments align most closely with human labels, while binary and graded methods such as UMBRELA, achieve stronger correlations with system rankings.
 Complementary work highlights the adaptability of LLMs: Sun et al. \cite{sun2023chatgpt} show their potential in zero-shot settings, while MacAvaney et al. \cite{macavaney2023one} explore one-shot learning for binary preference judgments.
+For reproducible judgment, Farzi et al. \cite{farzi2025criteria} introduce a multi-criteria relevance decomposition that addresses the limitations of direct grading approaches.
 Recently, for LLM based assessments, user-centric usefulness judgment along with relevance have been explored as well \cite{dewan2025llm}.
 Both Faggioli et al. \cite{faggioli_perspectives_2023, abbasiantaeb_can_2024} find that LLM-based assessments are promising but caution against pitfalls such as mismatches between predicted labels and human-perceived relevance.
 In summary, the evidence shows that single, simplified metrics fall short of capturing the \textit{multi-faceted} aspects of relevance, which we further investigate in this paper.